Difficult or impossible penetration, entry pain, uncomfortable insertion of penis

 The vaginal tightness results from a limbic system response toward penetration, a protection mechanism that signals the body to brace and protect against potential harm.

-Effective treatment solutions, including vaginal dilators, are available on Hope & Her.
+Effective treatment solutions are available at Hope & Her.

 Vaginismus is unique because it may result from a combination of physical or non-physical causes, or seem to have none at all.